-14 See A/HRC/34/66/Add.1.
+&lt;sup>14 See A/HRC/34/66/Add.1.

-15 See Official Records of the General Assembly, Seventy-first Session, Supplement No. 53 (A/71/53), chap.
+&lt;sup>15 See Official Records of the General Assembly, Seventy-first Session, Supplement No. 53 (A/71/53), chap.
 IV, sect.
 A.

-16 United Nations, Treaty Series, vol. 189, No. 2545.
+&lt;sup>16 United Nations, Treaty Series, vol. 189, No. 2545.

-17 Ibid., vol. 606, No. 8791.
+&lt;sup>17 Ibid., vol. 606, No. 8791.

-information, by such means as the unlawful and arbitrary surveillance, persecution, torture, imprisonment and, in some instances, summary executions of individuals exercising their freedom of opinion and expression, religion or belief, and their families, and the right of everyone, including women, to take part in the conduct of public affairs, directly or through freely chosen representatives, of his or her country;
+peaceful assembly and association, the right to privacy and equal access to information, by such means as the unlawful and arbitrary surveillance, persecution, torture and other cruel, inhuman or degrading treatment or punishment, imprisonment and, in some instances, summary executions of individuals exercising their freedom of opinion and expression, religion or belief, and their families, and the right of everyone, including women, to take part in the conduct of public affairs, directly or through freely chosen representatives, of his or her country;